What Canelo vs Crawford means for the complicated tradition of big-time boxing in Las Vegas

 ADVERTISEMENT.
 If you sign up to this service we will earn commission.
 This revenue helps to fund journalism across The Independent.

-He then references another Briton, Tyson Fury, and the “Gypsy King”’s 2018 and 2020 duels with Deontay Wilder: “Fury and Wilder, the second fight especially, felt like a return to the glory days of Las Vegas.”
+He then references another Briton, Tyson Fury, and the duels the “Gypsy King” had with Deontay Wilder in 2018 and 2020: “Fury and Wilder, the second fight especially, felt like a return to the glory days of Las Vegas.”

 Like the boxers mentioned above, and like Bunce and Drew, Saturday’s protagonists are no strangers to the Strip.
 These protagonists are pound-for-pound stars Terence Crawford and Canelo Alvarez.